-As full weekends and reduced weekday hours became more common in the 1930s so did the desire to get out of work clothes, business suits and uniforms and into something sporty and casual.
+As full weekends and reduced weekday hours became more common in the 1930s, so did the desire to get out of work clothes, business suits, and uniforms, and into something sporty and casual.
 A man’s time off became a time to dress for comfort and leisurely pursuits inspired by the same movie stars and rich folk who set the tone for business attire as well.

-Casual Men’s Suits
+Casual Men’s Sport Coats

-Despite potentially high summer heat men wore suits, sportcoats, long sleeve shirts and long pants all year.
-Only during certain activities such as playing sports, vacationing at the beach or relaxing at home was “casual” clothing worn.
-That didn’t mean men were in stuffy grey 3 piece suits in the thick of summer although that was an option (without a vest.)
+Despite potentially high summer heat, men wore suits, sport coats, long sleeve shirts, and long pants all year.
+Only during certain activities (such as playing sports, vacationing at the beach, or relaxing at home) was “casual” clothing worn.
+That didn’t mean men were in stuffy grey 3 piece suits in the thick of summer, although that was an option (without a vest).
 Mismatched sport coats and trousers became the preferred semi-formal style for men.

-Men’s 1930s sport coats were quite cool, colorful and bold with the use of big patterns and unique textures.
-The fit was large with padded shoulders, wide notch or peak lapels and a slightly curved jacket at the high waist.
-Large pockets provided plenty of room to hold a case of cigarettes, a cigar, pipe, hanky and some money.
+Men’s 1930s sport coats were quite cool, colorful, and bold with the use of big patterns and unique textures.
+The fit was large with padded shoulders, wide notch or peak lapels, and a slightly curved jacket at the high waist.
+Large pockets provided plenty of room to hold a case of cigarettes, a cigar, pipe, hanky, and some money.

 Men’s High Waisted, Wide Leg Pants

 Most 1930s men’s trousers were quite wide compared to today’s slim-fitting trend.
 They came in solid colors as well as big plaids, checks, and windowpane that were more interesting and more casual than their dress pant siblings.
 In summer, white, ivory, light grey, and light tan were preferred over dark colors.
 Light wools were gradually being replaced by light flannels, linen, sailcloth, gabardine, and rayon blends.
 In fall/winter, the brown corduroy pant was a comfortable, soft, and casual pants option.